XianPaz/quizchain/frontend/README.md

 4. The faster a student answers correctly, the more **QTKN** they earn
 5. After each question the professor shows statistics and the leaderboard before moving on
 6. At the end the professor distributes tokens — one on-chain transaction mints QTKN directly to every student's wallet on Sepolia
+7. Links to transactions are shown so professor could analyze distribution and students earned **QTKN** tokens.

 ---